 You might have seen the directions to quit Safari before installing or updating Office 2011.
 If you are wondering why….
 Office 2011 installs Internet Plugins ( SharePointBrowserPlugin.plugin SharePointWebKitPlugin.webplugin).
 Outlook also uses the Safari WebKit for rendering HTML so if Safari is left open when installing this could result in problems.

 The installer only looks for the three most popular browsers (Safari, Chrome, and Firefox) to quit.
-If you are running another browser be sure to quit it . . .
+If you are running another browser be sure to . . .

 Continue Reading: Quit Safari to install or update Office 2011